Back to Blog

 App Store Revenue

-Despite having a smaller user base globally, the Apple App Store generates approximately 65 percent of global app revenue (excluding third-party Android stores in China). iOS users are significantly more likely to pay for apps, subscribe to premium services, and make in-app purchases.
-The average revenue per user on iOS is 2 to 3 times higher than on Android globally.
+Despite a smaller global user base, the Apple App Store generates about 65 percent of global app revenue (excluding third-party Android stores in China). iOS users are far more likely to pay for apps, subscribe to premium plans, and make in-app purchases.
+Average revenue per user on iOS runs 2 to 3 times higher than on Android worldwide.

-In India specifically, Google Play generates more total revenue due to the massive Android user base, but revenue per user remains higher on iOS.
-Indian iOS users spend an average of Rs 400 to Rs 600 per year on apps and in-app purchases, compared to Rs 100 to Rs 200 for Android users.
+In India, Google Play brings in more total revenue simply because Android has so many more users.
+But revenue per user stays higher on iOS.
+Indian iOS users spend an average of Rs 400 to Rs 600 a year on apps and in-app purchases, compared to Rs 100 to Rs 200 for Android users.

 Monetization Strategies by Platform

-• Paid downloads: Virtually dead on Android in India, where users expect free apps.
-Still viable on iOS for productivity and professional tools, though the trend is toward free-with-subscription.
+Paid downloadsNearly dead on Android in India, where users expect free apps.
+Still works on iOS for productivity tools, though free-with-subscription is now the trend.

 Commission Structures

-Both Apple and Google charge a 30 percent commission on in-app purchases and subscriptions for the first year, reduced to 15 percent for subscriptions after the first year.
-Both also offer small business programs that reduce the commission to 15 percent for developers earning under $1 million annually.
-These commissions are a significant consideration for apps with digital goods or subscription revenue models.
+Both Apple and Google charge a 30 percent commission on in-app purchases and subscriptions in the first year.
+This drops to 15 percent for subscriptions after year one.
+Both also run small business programs that cut the commission to 15 percent for developers earning under $1 million a year.
+These fees matter a lot if your app sells digital goods or subscriptions.

 Development Costs and Timelines

-The cost of developing for each platform depends on the app's complexity, the development approach, and where your development team is based.
-Here is a detailed comparison.
+What you pay to build for each platform depends on app complexity, your development approach, and where your team sits.
+Here is the breakdown.

 Native iOS Development